jupyterhub/design/README.md

-# design
+# JupyterHub Design Assets

-A collection of design material for JupyterHub and related projects (Binder).
+A collection of design material for the JupyterHub organisation.

-This repo exists as a convenience for use in JupyterHub and related projects.
+Directories:

+## `binder`

+mybinder.org logos and other images

+## `jupyterhub`

+JupyterHub logos

 ## Project Jupyter Design Assets